cem82/Ghopot/README.md

 # Ghopot
-A game prototype that I made for a jam.
-While the main gameplay and design is currently done I didn't completed this project because of many bugs Unity gave.
+A game prototype that I've made for a jam.
+While the basic prototyping is done, I didn't finished this project because of many bugs Unity gave at the time.